 Introduction to Secure Data Sharing¶

-Secure Data Sharing enables sharing selected objects (tables, secure views, and secure UDFs) in a database in your account with other Snowflake accounts.
+Secure Data Sharing enables sharing selected objects in a database in your account with other Snowflake accounts.
+The following Snowflake database objects can be shared:

 Snowflake enables the sharing of databases through shares, which are created by data providers and “imported” by data consumers.